joanaBrit/tube-wise/client/README.md

 - Create the onClick event to navigate to the correspond pages on my Nav bar.
 - Created a form layout to style the register and login form and to switch between one and another.
 - Styling the Register and Login form.
+- Inserted the events handling, make it work as pretend on the Nav bar for destop and mobile view and make the navigation to the respective pages.

 5. Token Storage:
 -